 What Is Anakin Skywalker's Lightsaber Color?

 In the realm of Star Wars, it is well known that a user's lightsaber color directly corresponds to his character.
-What began as an easy-to-use tool to distinguish between the "good" and "bad" people.
-It has developed into so much more now.
+What began as an easy-to-use tool to distinguish between the "good" and "bad" people has developed into so much more.

 Anakin Skywalker is among the most fascinating characters in the Star Wars universe to examine.
 Thus, it is only logical to wonder what his lightsaber's color means and what it tells us about his path.